• Skip to primary navigation

 Moo Shu Chicken

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Review Recipe

+This easy Moo Shu Chicken recipe utilizes shredded cooked chicken and pre-shredded cabbage.
 Served in lettuce wraps, it makes a wonderful lunch that takes less than 30 minutes to prepare.

-Moo shu chicken served in lettuce wraps.
+Moo Shu Chicken is served in lettuce cups.

 • For the sauce: Soy sauce, rice vinegar, sriracha, and just a bit of cornstarch.

-• Shredded cooked chicken: I usually use shredded chicken breasts.
+• Shredded cooked chicken: I usually use shredded grilled chicken breasts.
 You can also use rotisserie chicken - just make sure to remove the skin.
 Its texture won't work in this recipe.

 Instructions